 Your machine choice depends on your budget and ambition level.
 Here is a realistic breakdown:

-Our recommendation: Start with a beginner machine under $500.
+Our recommendation: Start with a starter machine around $500.
 Prove the business works before investing in expensive equipment.
 Many successful embroidery business owners started with a PE535 and upgraded after their first $2,000 in revenue.

 Step 2: Pick Your Niche